h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Status-Server

 {{RFC6613}} Section 2.6.5, and by extension {{RFC7360}}, suggest that the Identifier value zero (0) be reserved for use with Status-Server as an application-layer watchdog.
-This practice MUST NOT be used for RADIUS/1.1, as the Identifier field is no longer used.
+This practice MUST NOT be used for RADIUS/1.1, as the Identifier field is not used in this transport profile.

 The rationale for reserving one value of the Identifier field was the limited number of Identifiers available (256), and the overlap in Identifiers between Access-Request packets and Status-Server packets.
 If all 256 Identifier values had been used to send Access-Request packets, then there would be no Identifier value available for sending a Status-Server packet.